Qulensya

 Qulensya (قلنسية; alt.
 Qalansiyah, Qalansia) is a town on the main island of Socotra, Yemen.
-It is located in the Qulensya wa Abd al Kuri District and its approximate population is 4,000.
+It is located in the Qulensya wa Abd al Kuri District, and its approximate population is 4,000.

 History

 The area around Qulensya is host to several petroglyph sites created at an undetermined time.
 One site called Simar Qar lies 16 km west of the town.
 It consists of what appears to be an altar stone and two rock cupules with letters inscribed on the sides.
 Another site, known as Haida, was discovered in 1900 to the north of the town towards the mountains, though its exact location is unknown.
 At this site, inscriptions were found which were believed to have been from either a late Himyaritic or an Ethiopic script.

 Before an 1876 protection treaty with the British, the island of Socotra was barely governed by the ruling Mahra Sultanate.
 Socotra was merely used as a tax farm by the sultan, who annually sent a relative to collect taxes in the form of ghee.
 These taxes were primarily collected from the villages of Hadibu, Qād̨ub, and Qulensya.
 During this time period, Qulensya was one of the five largest villages on the island, though these five urban agglomerations altogether had a population of only 1,880 people.

+The British explorers Theodore and Mabel Bent began their tour of the island from Qulensya in December 1896, leaving from Hadibu in February 1897.